-- including potential amendments, was posted for public review, and announced via electronic mail to an updated list of 664 recipients on March 4, 2011. - 24.
-On March 9, 2011 the City Council continued the public hearing and invited public testimony on the potential amendments to the Recommended Draft to Council.
-The Council provided direction on the amendments and invited additional written testimony on the amendments through March 16, 2011.
-Twenty individuals and organizations testified at the hearing and more than 30 submitted written testimony between February 2 and March 16, 2011.
-The City Council directed staff to develop any additional code language needed to carry out their direction on the amendments, and to return to them for action on the amendments on April 6, 2011.
-Title 11 Amendments to the Recommended Draft to Council are presented in Exhibit F. - 25.
-The proposal described in the Recommended Draft Report to City Council is estimated to generate and/or preserve approximately more than 100 additional acres of future tree canopy per year through a combination of improved tree preservation and planting, more than 10 times the canopy that would be attained by putting the same amount investment into City tree planting efforts alone.
-Amendments approved by the City Council likely reduce canopy benefit slightly. - 26.
-Approximately 85 percent of the additional tree canopy will be generated through implementing the new Title 11 tree preservation and tree density standards that will apply in development situations.
-Additional tree canopy enhancement will be attained through implementing the updated tree permit systems outlined in Title 11 and amendments to Title 33, Planning and Zoning. - 27.
-The adoption of Title 11 and other amendments will be phased for implementation in part to provide for additional staffing and funding needed to successfully meet project goals and avoid adverse impacts on existing programs, and as indicated in Exhibits D, Tree Canopy Estimates, Financial Impacts and Budget Proposal section of the Recommended Report to City Council, and E. Financial Impact Statement.
-(Note: Exhibits D and E have been updated and will substitute for corresponding exhibits in Volumes 3 and 4 of the Recommended Draft to Council, December 2010.)
-The Two thirds of the costs are expected to be covered by increases in development and land use review fees, capital project funding.
+- 22. The adoption of Title 11 and other amendments must be accompanied by additional staffing and funding as needed to successfully meet project goals and avoid adverse impacts on existing programs, and as indicated in Exhibits D, Tree Canopy Estimates, Financial Impacts and Budget Proposal section of the Recommended Report to City Council, and E. Financial Impact Statement.
+The estimated total ongoing program implementation cost is \$535,000.
+About two thirds of these costs will be covered by increases in development and land use review fees, and capital project funding.
 Other ongoing program costs are associated with the improved tree permit system and hiring a single point of contact to assist the public and help process permits.
 These functions would not be fee-supported and would require general fund dollars or other sources of funding.
-One-time costs for initial project preparation (training, development of procedures and informational materials, outreach, etc.), permit tracking system upgrades, vehicles for tree inspectors, and the community tree manual are also expected to require general fund dollars or funds from an alternative source(s). - 28.
+One-time costs for initial project preparation (training, development of procedures and informational materials, outreach, etc.), permit tracking system upgrades, vehicles for tree inspectors, and the community tree manual are estimated at roughly \$262,000 in FY 2011-12 and \$165,000 in FY 2012-13.
+These items will require general fund dollars or funds from an alternative source(s). - 23.
 The commissions approved a phased project implementation and funding approach, as proposed by the directors of the bureaus of Development Services, Parks and Recreation, Environmental Services, and Planning and Sustainability.
 Project implementation will take place over three fiscal years.
 In FY 2011 12, activities would focus on permit tracking system upgrades, staff training, development of informational materials, and public outreach to prepare for code implementation, and production of the community tree manual.
-An initial, cost-neutral set of Title 33 code amendments will go into effect as outlined in a separate ordinance.
-Project ramp up activities are expected to be funded through a one-time allocation from the General Fund.
-Title 11, amendments to other titles, and remaining Title 33 amendments, fee increases and ongoing general funding will go into effect mid-year FY 2012-13.
+These activities would be funded through a one-time allocation from the General Fund.
+Code amendments, fee increases and ongoing general funding would go into effect mid-year FY 2012-13.
 One-time general funding will also be needed for BDS during this "transition year" to allow for adequate accrual of fee revenues.
 In FY 2013-14, the program would be funded through fees, CIP dollars and ongoing general fund allocation.
 One-time general funding is anticipated to terminate at that time.
-This phased-in approach is intended to provide time for City bureaus to gear up and to educate Portlanders about the regulatory updates, and for the local economy and City budget to stabilize sufficiently before implementing the updated regulations.

-29. The Citywide Tree Project is expressly listed as a component of Portland's strategy to comply with Metro's Title 13, Nature in Neighborhoods Program.
+This phased-in approach is intended to provide time for City bureaus to gear up and to educate Portlanders about the regulatory updates, and for the local economy and City budget to stabilize sufficiently before implementing the updated regulations. - 24.
+The Citywide Tree Project is expressly listed as a component of Portland's strategy to comply with Metro's Title 13, Nature in Neighborhoods Program.
 Completion of the Citywide Tree Project is also cited as an upcoming accomplishment in the City's 2009-2010 annual National Pollutant Discharge Elimination System (NPDES) and Stormwater Program compliance reports to the Oregon Department of Environmental Quality.